Silent Epidemic: Osteoarthritis

 This is the same situation that dentists were dealing with in the early 1900s.
 Spines and Joints and rotting and degenerating.

 The most common joints today that are degenerating is the spine (the neck and the back) which are $100k surgeries.
 The second most common is the knees and the hips.
-The cost for replacements are about $50k.
+The cost for replacements is about $50k.
 Shoulders are next, and then the hands and feet. *Now, the hands and feet, that’s a different story, the arthritis there is going to be more of an autoimmune disease, rheumatoid arthritis.

 Join our spinal hygiene movement in starting to reduce spinal decay and degeneration that is happening within the spine and creating so many problems within people.